Public Policy (M.P.P.)

 - 1

-In special cases and with your MPP Advisor's permission, the Policy Internship may be taken for credit (PPOL 998, 3 credits), supervised by a faculty member who will provide the academic structure to parallel the applied experience.
-If this is the case, the required number of MPP-approved elective courses is reduced to three (3) courses.
+In special cases and with your Graduate Academic Advisor's permission, the Policy Internship may be taken for credit (PPOL 998, 3 credits), supervised by a faculty member who will provide the academic structure to parallel the applied experience.
+If this is the case, the required number of MPP-Approved elective courses is reduced to three (3) courses.

 - 2